 top of page

-This Psalm is for the discouraged and doubters.
+Psalm 73 is for the discouraged and the doubting.
 It is for those who are frustrated when immoral people get their way, when justice is not served, and when the needy are overlooked.

 Have you ever wondered the same and then needed to talk some sense to yourself?
-That is what Asaph does!
-Midway through the Psalm, he essentially calls himself an idiot for thinking such things:
+That's what Asaph does!
+Midway through the psalm, he essentially calls himself an idiot for thinking such things:“I was brutish and ignorant; I was like a beast toward you” (v.
+22).

-Then, in verses 25-26, he talks truth to himself.
-When we need an answer to our own discouragement, we can remember the truths that Asaph expounds in Psalm 73:25-26 and use them as a ready arsenal for battle.
+He then pivots, in verses 25-26, to speak truth to himself.
+When we need an answer to our own discouragement, we can remember the truths that Asaph expounds in Psalm 73:25-26, and use them as a ready arsenal for battle.

 Perspective On Our Position

-First, we need the proper perspective on our position in this life.
+To do this, we need the proper perspective on our position in this life.
+Asaph asks,“Whom have I in heaven but you?” (v.
+25).

-We are not on a weak losing team in this game of life.
+We are not on a weak, losing team in this game of life.
 God is on the believer’s side.
 He is here, with us now, ruling from heaven, and He is for us.
 Believers can claim “I have God” and so any discouraging thought pales in comparison.
-And taking that perspective even farther, when this life plays out, fellowship with God will be the final destination for believers.
+Taking that perspective even further, when this life plays out, fellowship with God will be the final destination for believers.

 Insight On Our Motives

-So many of our problems stem from wrong desires—we want things that will never satisfy our souls.
+Many of our problems stem from wrong desires—we want things that are powerless to satisfy our souls.
 We can skim through life without even realizing the drive that motivates our decisions and desires.
-But God made us with a predisposition to yearn for Him:
+But God made us with a predisposition to yearn for Him (Isaiah 43:6-7).

-God calls us to find our satisfaction in him.
-And when we desire God, we find that the very act of desiring Him is His means to bring us lasting joy.
-So “on earth” let us evaluate our desires, setting aside petty thrills so that we can focus on our only lasting treasure: God himself.
+God calls us to find our satisfaction in Him.
+When we desire God, we find that the very act of desiring Him is the means He uses to bring us lasting joy.
+As long as we're “on earth” let us evaluate our desires, setting aside petty thrills so that we can focus on our only lasting treasure: God Himself.

 Security In The Right Places

-Last, we can choose to trust God for our future.
-Our body will one day give out.
+Finally, we can choose to trust God for our future.
+Our bodies will one day give out.
 Our hearts will stop beating.
-Just as God’s sustaining gift of life is an awesome thing, the “failing” of a human heart is a terrible and terrifying thing.
+Just as God’s gift of sustaining our life is an awesome thing, the “failing” of a human heart is a terrible and terrifying thing.
 I can attest that it is unsettling to the core of your being to watch a loved one lay lifeless where moments earlier they were warm and alive.

 For Reflection